elencodes/elencodes/README.md

  <li><a href="mailto:esadikova.codes@gmail.com">E-mail</a></li>
 </ul>

-Connect with me if you want to discuss technology, collaboration or offer a job!
+Connect with me if you want to discuss technology, collaboration, or explore projects together!